-The Legacy Circle was established to recognize alumni, faculty, staff, parents, friends, and supporters who have included Sacramento State in their estate plans through gifts of cash or securities, trusts, real estate, retirement plans, insurance, or other forms of planned gifts.
-The University recognizes this group as an essential partners in its future.
+The Sacramento State Legacy Circle was established to recognize alumni, faculty, staff, parents, friends, and supporters who have included the University Foundation in their estate plans through gifts of cash or securities, trusts, real estate, retirement plans, insurance, or other forms of planned gifts.
+Sacramento State recognizes this group as an essential partners in its future.
 Membership is extended to those who make any of the following commitments:

-Include Sacramento State in their trust or will
+Include the University Foundation in their trust or will

-Establish a gift to Sacramento State, which may include future interest in real estate, charitable remainder trust, or charitable gift annuity
+Establish a gift to the University Foundation, which may include future interest in real estate, charitable remainder trust, or charitable gift annuity

-Name Sacramento State as the beneficiary of a retirement plan or life insurance policy
+Name the University Foundation as the beneficiary of a retirement plan or life insurance policy